Kasmodro/shani-bot/README.md

 > 🔐 Shani only uses the permissions listed above and never requests administrator access.

 ### Required Server Permissions
+The following permissions are required for Shani to create and manage dynamic voice channels and interactive features:

 - Manage Channels
 - Move Members
 - Send Messages